Visa policy of Hong Kong: Mainland China

 Chinese nationals residing in a third country may apply for the HKSAR Entry Permit, affixed on their Chinese passports, from Chinese diplomatic missions.
-The duration of stay varies, but is usually 14 days or 30 days for short-term visitors.
+The duration of stay is usually 30 days for 1 or 2 entries valid for 3 months or 14 days for multiple entries valid for 2 years.

+Chinese nationals residing overseas or having permanent residency in another country or territory residing in anywhere may apply for the digital entry permit issued by the Immigration Department of Hong Kong.
+The duration of stay varies and is usually 7 to 90 days.

 Macau

-Chinese nationals with the right of abode in Macao can enter Hong Kong visa-free for a maximum period of 180 days solely with their Macao permanent identity card.
+Permanent residents of Macao can enter Hong Kong visa-free for a maximum period of 180 days solely with their Macao permanent identity card and Visit Permit for Residents of Macao SAR to Hong Kong SAR together with proof of Macao permanent resident status.
 Non-permanent residents of Macao can enter for up to 30 days if they hold a Visit Permit for Residents of Macao SAR to Hong Kong SAR.